The Middle (TV series): Awards and nominations

-Spin-off
+Cancelled spin-off

 Development

 On May 30, 2018, Variety reported that a spin-off was being eyed following the cancellation of Roseanne.
 Almost two months later, on July 20, 2018, in an interview with TVLine's Michael Ausiello, Sher revealed that ABC had ordered a pilot for the potential series.
 It was noted that the potential spin-off would be set a few years after The Middle ended and follow Sue Heck as an adult.
 The spin-off was officially ordered on August 13, 2018, and will follow "the twentysomething adventures of eternal optimist Sue Heck as she leaves the small town of Orson to navigate the ups and downs of a career and young adulthood in the big city of Chicago".
 As of October 5, 2018, the pilot was being filmed.
 The series was originally to be titled Sue Sue in the City, but this decision was later reversed, and the series remained untitled.
 On November 21, 2018, TVLine and Deadline reported that the spin-off would not be moving forward at ABC; it was shopped to other networks, but ultimately was never picked up.

 Casting

 On October 5, 2018, it was announced that major recurring character Brad Bottig, played by Brock Ciarlelli, had joined the cast as a series regular.
 A few days later on October 8, 2018, it was reported that Kimberley Crossman would join the cast as Remi, a hotel chef still recovering from a messy breakup that ended with her boyfriend driving away with their food truck and taking all of her dreams with it.
 It was also revealed that Sue would find herself working at the same hotel as Remi.
 On October 10, 2018, Finesse Mitchell joined the cast as Hudson, a bartender with a big heart who works at the same hotel as Sue.
-The following day, it was announced that Silicon Valleys Chris Diamantopoulos would play Sue's “mercurial, charming and rich” boss Nick, with newcomer Aaron Branch playing Otis, the hotel's naïve but endearing bellhop.
+The following day, it was announced that Silicon Valleys Chris Diamantopoulos would play Sue's "mercurial, charming and rich" boss Nick, with newcomer Aaron Branch playing Otis, the hotel's naïve but endearing bellhop.